aspxcts777/whatsapp-msg-spammer/README.md

 Enter the number: 9876543210
 Enter country code: 91
 Choose browser: (press 1–5)
-Enter your message: Hello from automation!
+Enter your message: test
 Enter loop number: 3
 ```

 Output:
 ```
-Daemon is Hello from automation! to +919876543210 3 times Make sure your WhatsApp web is logged in and then press 'enter' to start the daemon...
+Daemon is test to +910011230012 3 times
+Make sure your WhatsApp web is logged in and then press 'enter' to start the daemon...
 ```